DouglasTanno/tag-annotation/README.md

-1. Feature Extraction
+1. Feature Extraction:
 Acoustic and textural features are extracted for further classification and combination.

-1.1.
-Acoustic Features Extraction:
+1.1 Acoustic Features Extraction:
 This step is executed using Marsyas 0.5.0, an open source software used for audio processing.
 More information available in marsyas.info.
 The train.txt and test.txt files are used as input.
 As output, the train.arff and test.arff files are generated, countaining the acoustic features data.
 The features consist of means and variances of time-domain Zero-Crossings, Spectral Centroid, Rolloff, Flux and Mel-Frequency Cepstral Coefficients (MFCC) over a texture window of 1 sec.